Arrowyz01/csv2logseq_block/test/README.md

 # quick start
 - convert '.csv' to '.md' with logseq block structures and a query table with "Table name".

-    - download and put 'csv2logseq.py' in the same folder as '.csv' file you want to convert, use shell and 'cd' to your '.csv' folder.
+    - download and put 'csv2logseq.py' in the same folder as '.csv' file you want to convert, use shell and 'cd' to that folder.
     - type the command, you need to change to your '.csv' filename and your "Table name".
 Please note that: the "" is necessary for the table name of query table.
         > python csv2logseq.py filename.csv "Table name"
     - it will read the '.csv', and output a '.md' file with logseq block/block properties structrue in the same folder.